The Habitual Howling Hierarchy

 Prison guards often say that after spending years in their profession, they often begin to feel held captive as much as the prisoners.
 Mr. Harrington was our warder, as he appeared to loathe being in the class as much as we did.
 He often joked about how many hours he was away from his retirement package, and he obnoxiously calculated that over the course of two years of in-class hours.

 Now that I’m old and happy, time ticks away so quickly that the only thing that makes me a little unhappy is watching how efficient our clocks are now.
-Yet, if I were on my death bed watching those clicks of the clock bounce by far too quickly, and an entity appeared offering me six more months of life, I would accept it of course, until he offered me the requisite “catch” of those type of offerings.
-“The catch is you have to go back in time and attend Mr. Harrington’s class for one hour for each day you’re being offered.”
+Yet, if I were on my death bed watching those clicks of the clock bounce by far too quickly, and an entity appeared offering me six more months of life, I would accept it of course, until he offered me the requisite “catch” of such offerings.
+“The catch is you have to go back in time and attend Mr. Harrington’s class for one hour of each day you’re being offered.”
 I would still eventually accept his offer, because life is life, and I have to imagine I would recognize its value in that moment, but I might ask the entity to explain the glory of the unknown to me to weigh it against my personal definition of earthly hell.

 Permission!
 Permission